bsurmanski/wlc/README.md

 complexity incurred.

-The most obvious deviant features are classes, pointer syntax, cast syntax, tuples, importing, function overloading and optional semicolons.
+The most obvious deviant features are classes, pointer syntax, cast syntax, tuples, importing, function overloading, uniform function call syntax and optional semicolons.

 The language can currently interface with C by importing C headers, as an extension (see *Current 'Use' Extension*).